Great science. Better decisions. Thriving communities.

-“Everything should be made as simple as possible, but no simpler”
+Everything should be made as simple as possible, but no simpler

 ~Albert Einstein

-Finding the right balance between complexity and simplicity is a key part of delivering great science to support sustainable management of our natural resources and thriving rural and urban communities.
-We’ll help you to find that balance.
+At KSL we believe in finding solutions that are simple, but not too simple.
+Finding the right balance between complexity and simplicity is a key part of delivering great science to support sustainable use and management of our natural resources.
+We’ll help you find that balance.

-Founder and Principal Water Resource Scientist
+Zeb Etheridge BSc MSc Founder and Principal Water Resource Scientist

 Zeb Etheridge, Principal Water Resource Scientist and founder of Kōmanawa Solutions and Adjunct Senior Fellow at the University of Canterbury, has 25 years experience in water resource science and management, spanning contamination and water quality, surface water and groundwater resources, numerical modelling, groundwater source protection, managed aquifer recharge, ground-source energy systems, water supply engineering, climate change impact assessment and mine water management.